Tiger poaching in India

-Tiger poaching in India is a serious threat to the survival of tigers in India.
-About 3,000 wild tigers survive down from 100,000 at the turn of the 20th century.
-This decline was largely due to the slaughter of tigers by colonial and Indian elites, during the British Raj, which continued following India's independence.
+Tiger poaching in India is a serious threat to tigers in India.
+From 100,000 tigers at the turn of the 20th century, only 3,000 wild tigers survive today.
+This decline was largely due to the slaughter of tigers by colonials and Indian elites during the British Raj, which continued following India's independence.
 Most of the 1,700 remaining specimens are India's Bengal tigers.
-Project Tiger was initially hailed as a great success until it was discovered that the initial tiger count had been seriously flawed.